kenmccann/advanced-tier-offering/README.md

 *Produced by Daniel Cave,
 DevSecOps Architect, Aqua Security.
 January 2022.*

+##  Introduction regarding this package
-The consultant will lead the end customer to cover the subjects mentioned below over a one to two day period using this guide.
+The consultant will lead the end customer by covering the subjects mentioned below over a one to two day period using this guide.
 These sessions will be a combination of instructor led training and examples based on real world use cases and provide the customer with the opportunity to carry out the scenarios for themselves.

 Topics to cover:
 -   Registry Integration